-&lt;sup>39 currently listed as 'vulnerable' under both the Biodiversity Conservation Act and the EPBC Act.
+&lt;sup>42 currently listed in the category of 'vulnerable' under both the Biodiversity Conservation Act and the EPBC Act.

-$^{40}$ At the time of wring around twelve of these are Priority 1 species and eight are Priority 2 species.
+&lt;sup>43 At the time of wring around twelve of these are Priority 1 species and eight are Priority 2 species.